Scott Goldberg is an innovative storyteller known for conceiving, writing, editing and delivering colorful content.

-Scott's reporting has taken him around the globe, where he's covered everything from natural disasters and violent protests to baseball games and bears on golf courses.
+As a network and local news correspondent, Scott has traveled the globe covering everything from natural disasters and violent protests to baseball games and bears on golf courses.

 Currently he's the midday anchor at ABC News Radio in New York.

-In addition to anchoring hourly newscasts and live coverage of breaking news and special events, Scott serves as a national correspondent for the radio and TV networks.
+In addition to hosting hourly newscasts and live coverage of breaking news and special events, Scott serves as a national correspondent for the radio and TV networks.
+He also hosts podcasts.

 In 2014, 2015 and 2016 Scott was part of the ABC team that won Murrow Awards for Overall Excellence.